 Our Mission

-The Village of Industry & Art (VIA) reimagines the historic John Haviland and Frank Furness buildings on South Broad Street to continue as a center for supporting Philadelphia’s creative life.
-Rooted in the building’s legacy of industry, experimentation, and craft, VIA supports artists, designers, and cultural producers with space to work, live, and collaborate in the heart of the city—keeping creativity and working craftspeople embedded in the place where it has always thrived.
-As a beacon to the world, VIA amplifies the art and industry that power Philadelphia, connecting its local creative community to a global cultural conversation.
+The Village of Industry & Art reimagines the historic Haviland and Frank Furness buildings on South Broad Street to continue as a center for supporting Philadelphia’s creative life.
+Rooted in the building’s legacy of industry, experimentation, and craft, the Village of Industry & Art supports artists, designers, and cultural producers with space to work, reside, and collaborate in the heart of the city—keeping creativity and working craftspeople embedded in this place where it has always thrived.
+We aspire to continue to honor this temple to the arts and support the most industrious people in Philadelphia’s cultural community.

 Site History